cleever/OnezoneDatepicker/README.md

 12) **showTodayButton** (Optional)

-Hide/Show today button. `NOTE: if you the current date is disabled by disableWeekend or disableDates the button will automatically disappear`
+Hide/Show today button.

+`NOTE: If you the current date is disabled by disableWeekend or disableDates the button will automatically disappear`

 13) **calendarMode** (Optional)